notgiven688/jitterphysics2/docfx/docs/documentation/bodies.md

 > **Passing the same instance to multiple bodies**
 > Passing the same instance of a shape to multiple bodies is not allowed in Jitter and will throw an exception.

-In Jitter, the sphere shape is defined so that its geometric center aligns with the (local) coordinate system's center at $(0, 0, 0)$.
+The sphere shape is defined so that its geometric center aligns with the (local) coordinate system's center at $(0, 0, 0)$.
 The same holds for all basic primitives (sphere, box, capsule, cone, cylinder).

-After adding a shape to Jitter the mass properties (mass and inertia) of the associated rigid body are calculated accordingly.
+After adding a shape, the mass properties (mass and inertia) of the associated rigid body are calculated accordingly.
-Jitter assumes unit density for the calculations.
+Unit density is assumed for the calculations.

 Adding just a sphere